codurance/site/careers/craftsman.md

 If you believe you can meet the bar set, we are **definitely interested in hearing from you**.

+### What technologies do you use?

+We use whatever is fit for purpose.
+We love trying new things and experimenting, and you'll be hard-pressed to find an occasion where none of us are learning a new technology, paradigm, skill or technique.
+We value the ability to learn new things over specific existing knowledge.
+Our industry is incredibly fast-paced, and there's always something new over the horizon.

+Right now, the majority of our clients use **Java**, **Scala**, and **C#** and those are the core skills we are looing for.
+Knowledge of any other language and tools in the **JVM** and **.NET** ecosystems (like **Closure** and **F#**) is highly desirable but not essential.
+Everything else really does differ from client to client, and you will learn them on the job.

 ### What is expected from a craftsman at Codurance?

 As a craftsman at Codurance, you are expected to be able to: